 Truly, the committees at OLMUN are not exactly the same neither by name nor by topics.
 But we are very close to them.
 For example the Rules of Procedure are very different.
 You can find the Rules of Procedure in the Downloads Section.
-All committees have the same Rules of Procedure for one exception: the Security Council.
-So if you are a member of the SC, please inform yourself about the different Rules of Procedure which can be downloaded from our website.
+All committees have the same Rules of Procedure for two exception: the Security Council and the Historical Security Council.
+So if you are a member of the SC or HSC, please inform yourself about the different Rules of Procedure which can be downloaded from our website.